 How to stop it: Automatically match credit card transactions with receipts submitted in the system.
 Therefore, if the receipt shows a 20% tip but the credit card shows less, this can be automatically flagged to approvers.

 5. The Sneaky Ticket Cancelation Scam

 How to stop it: Mandate that air tickets are purchased using corporate credit cards.
-Not only can this provide valuable rebates for the organization, but it also makes it impossible for employees to benefit personally from canceling an expensive ticket.
+Not only can this provide valuable rebates for the organisation, but it also makes it impossible for employees to benefit personally from canceling an expensive ticket.

 6. The Meal for Two Switcheroo Scam

 One of your managers and their team member go out for dinner, while on a business trip.
 This ends up being somewhat more... liquid than your policy allows.
 To try and cover their tracks, the manager just says “you submit this, I’ll approve it, and nobody will ever know.”

 How to stop it: Expense solutions can integrate with HR systems so that managerial hierarchies can be configured into the system, and also mandate that the cost of any meal be allocated between diners.
 As a result, organisations can implement a “boss’ rule,” whereby the most senior person at a meal is required to submit the expense, in order to eliminate possible approval collusion.
 If a junior employee tries to submit the expense and allocate part of it to a manager, this will automatically be flagged.

 7. The Tell-tale Threshold Trick Scam